M1-Private-Limited/AETHER/README.md

 #### What industry and topic did you choose?
 **Industry:** Telecommunications
-**Topic:** Data Analytics Platform
+**Topic:** Data Platform

 #### Why did you choose this topic?
-I chose this topic because the telecommunications industry generates vast amounts of data daily.
-Analyzing this data efficiently can provide significant insights into customer behavior, network performance, and marketing effectiveness.
-Aether aims to streamline this process by leveraging GENAI technology to simplify data ideation, segmentation, and visualization.
+Telecommunications industry generates vast amounts of data daily.
+Analyzing this huge and complex data efficiently can be very challenging and time consuming.
+However, this data do provide significant insights into customer behavior, marketing effectiveness and data trends.
+Hence, Aether aims to streamline this process by leveraging GENAI technology to simplify data ideation, segmentation, and visualization to allow users like marketer/business analyst to fully leverage our data to achieve our business goals.

 #### What dataset and model did you use?
-**Dataset:** Sample dataset from Databricks' DBFS
+**Dataset:** Sample Telco dataset from our Databricks' DBFS
-**Model:** Generalized AI (GENAI) technology
+**Model:** GPT4o from Azure Openai

 #### How did you solve the problem?
 Please explain the technical details, such as techniques you use.
-To solve the problem, we implemented the following techniques:
+Full list of techniques can be found in app.py or under our Technologies used section.

+Here are some of the key techniques we used:
+1. **Smart Prompt Engineering:** Advanced prompt engineering to manipulate datasets and generate complex charts and segments instantaneously.
+By crafting specific prompts, we guided the AI to produce structured outputs, such as detailed data dictionaries and segmentations in Python format.

+2. **Visualization with Nivo Charts:** Utilized Nivo charts to create beautiful, animated visualizations, enhancing the user experience and making data insights more accessible and engaging.

+3. **Integration with Tableau, Azure Blob Storage, Databricks APIs:** Connection to various data sources and datasets using Tableau, Azure and Databricks APIs, allowing for seamless data ingestion and integration.